 When you do something that supports your vision, then everything you do adds up and your vision gets closer and closer to fruition all the time.
 But as soon as you take another road that isn’t in line with your vision, you start losing traction and momentum.

 This is what I mean when I say to evaluate what you do and say against your philosophy.
 If your philosophy in life supports your ultimate vision, then you’re going to continue creating situations for yourself that allow you to stay on the path of that vision.
 This is focus and determination and persistence.

 You don’t create situations that don’t support your vision.
 For example, I was given the opportunity to speak at a business conference on a tropical island.
-I decided to turn it down because I wanted to support my ultimate vision of creating my first book.
-I got laser focused, and had to say “no” to several lucrative opportunities all because I kept that vision in mind, and stayed focused.
+I decided to turn it down because I wanted to support my ultimate vision of writing my first book.
+I got laser focused and had to say “no” to several lucrative opportunities all because I kept that vision in mind.

-And what happened?
-I created a book!
-I finally finished it.
-And now that I have the first one out, I’m ready to do another one.
-A funny thing happens when you start working towards your vision – you get offered other opportunities.
-It’s like the day you get married, a bunch of single people are suddenly attracted to you.
+Because of that, I wrote and finished my book.
+And I’ve writen a couple more since.
+A funny thing happens when you start working towards your vision: You get offered other opportunities.
+It’s like the day you get married, suddenly a bunch of single people are attracted to you.
 You’re not available, but they come out of the woodwork!

 What you do every day creates a situation that supports what you believe.
 If your beliefs aren’t serving you, then your situations will not be what you want.
 If I went to do that talk, I would not have gotten my book finished.
 It was a great opportunity, but there’ll be others.
 I just chose to continue to follow my vision until I accomplished my goal.